gajanan229/Learning-React-Native/Movie_app_Project/README.md

 ## Project Description

 The Movie App is a comprehensive mobile application designed for movie enthusiasts, developed as a learning project.
 It allows users to discover movies, track what they've watched, rate and review films, and organize movies into custom lists.

-The application features a React Native (Expo) frontend for a smooth mobile experience and a Node.js (Express) backend powering the API and database interactions.
+The application features a **microservices architecture** with:
+- **React Native (Expo) frontend** for a smooth mobile experience
+- **Movie App Backend** (Node.js/Express) for movie-related API and database interactions
+- **Authentication Backend** (separate service) for user authentication and JWT token management

+This separation of concerns allows for better scalability, maintainability, and the ability to reuse the Authentication service across multiple applications.

 ## Features

 ### Core Features
 *   **Movie Discovery:** Search for movies, view trending movies (placeholder, requires TMDB API or similar integration for live data).
 *   **Detailed Movie Information:** View movie details including poster, title, overview, runtime, genres, budget, revenue, and production companies (fetched from TMDB API via backend).
-*   **User Authentication:** Secure user registration and login using JWT (JSON Web Tokens) and bcryptjs for password hashing.
+*   **External Authentication:** Integrates with a separate Authentication Backend service for secure user registration, login, and JWT token validation.
-*   **Protected Routes:** Middleware to protect user-specific backend routes.
+*   **Protected Routes:** Middleware to protect user-specific backend routes by validating tokens against the external Authentication service.

 ### User Account Features
 *   **User Profile:** Placeholder for user profile display.